99designs/aws-vault/USAGE.md

 credential_process = aws-vault exec home --json
 ```

-if `mfa_serial` is set, please define the mfa token provider (for example `osascript` for macOS), else the prompt will not show up.
+if `mfa_serial` is set, please define the MFA token provider (for example `osascript` for macOS), else the prompt will not show up.

 ```ini
 [profile work]